BootsnAll Travel Network

 From random blog photos

 We caught a late train home as it was much cheaper and hung out in the park for a bit playing on Disney ‘princess’ cards we picked up in the market.
-The train back to Brasov was empty and half way started cranking up music reall loud…it was a bit strange in this old train with no one around with really loud music, some sort of communist style and other stuff like ‘Cotton Eye Joe”…it was bizarre.
+The train back to Brasov was empty and half way started cranking up music realy loud…it was a bit strange in this old train with no one around with really loud music, some sort of communist style and other stuff like ‘Cotton Eye Joe”…it was bizarre.

 Back home we cooked up..PASTA! yep so creative and headed to bed.

-The next day was my last before heading to Chisninau at 4pm, me and Pete were going to go check out Bran castle, the real dracula castle but left it a bit late so ended up chopping it in favour of walking through the bear infested woods up to the Brasov sign in the hills.
+The next day was my last before heading to Chisninau at 4pm, me and Pete were going to go check out Bran castle, the real Dracula castle but left it a bit late so ended up chopping it in favour of walking through the bear infested woods up to the Brasov sign in the hills.

 From random blog photos